Half a Life (memoir)

 Half a Life is a book by American author Darin Strauss.
 It received the National Book Critics Circle Award for memoir in 2011.
 The memoir grew out of a 2008 This American Life episode entitled "Life After Death," in which the author addressed the effects of a high school traffic accident.

 Summary

 Strauss, a novelist, recounts how his life was profoundly altered when a car he was driving struck and killed a high school classmate.
-She was on a bicycle that swerved in front of his car, which struck and killed her.
+She was on a bicycle that swerved in front of his car.
 Although it was determined Strauss could in no way have avoided the accident, the book details his attempts, over half his life, to come to terms with his feelings of responsibility.